-- To read and understand the Safeguarding and Child Protection policy and procedures, Part 1 of Keeping Children Safe in Education and their obligations under the Disclosure by Association statutory guidance - To undertake regular safeguarding training, at least annually - To know the identity of the DSL and Deputy/ies - To provide a safe environment in which children can learn - To be aware of the signs of abuse and neglect including abuse due to religious or cultural beliefs such as female genital mutilation (FGM). so they are able to identify children who may be in need of extra help or who are suffering or likely to suffer, significant harm and in such circumstances to take appropriate action, working with other services as needed - To help pupils understand how to keep themselves safe and manage risk through PSHCE discussions and through all aspects of school life - To foster a culture of trust between adults who work at the school and children who attend it - To identify children at risk of being drawn into terrorism and to challenge extremist ideas which can be used to legitimize terrorism and are shared by terrorist groups - To build pupils' resilience to radicalisation by actively promoting fundamental British values and enabling them to challenge extremist views - To be alert of persistent absenteeism of any pupils and inform the DSL of any concerns with regards to safeguarding - To inform the DSL when they become aware of any private fostering arrangements
+- To read and understand the Safeguarding and Child Protection policy and procedures, Part 1 of Keeping Children Safe in Education, as well as Annex A of the main document, - To understand their obligations under the statutory guidance - To undertake regular safeguarding training, at least annually - To know the identity of the DSL and Deputy/ies - To provide a safe environment in which children can learn - To be aware of the signs of abuse and neglect including abuse due to religious or cultural beliefs such as female genital mutilation (FGM) and peer on peer abuse so they are able to identify children who may be in need of extra help or who are suffering or likely to suffer, significant harm and in such circumstances to take appropriate action, working with other services as needed - To help pupils understand how to keep themselves safe and manage risk through PSHCE discussions and through all aspects of school life

-- To be open, accepting and ready to listen to a pupil and to follow the procedures outlined in this policy in the event of a disclosure. - To set a good example by conducting themselves appropriately and maintaining suitable standards of conversation and interaction with and between pupils - Members of staff are required to 'self-declare' if there are any changes to their own criminal record or if there is a change in their personal circumstances which may affect the 'disqualification by association' criteria as listed in the DfE Disqualification under the Childcare Act 2006 statutory guidance of February 2015.
+- To foster a culture of trust between adults who work at the school and children who attend it - To identify children at risk of being drawn into terrorism and to challenge extremist ideas which can be used to legitimize terrorism and are shared by terrorist groups - To build pupils' resilience to radicalisation by actively promoting fundamental British values and enabling them to challenge extremist views - To be alert of persistent absenteeism of any pupils and inform the DSL of any concerns with regards to safeguarding - To consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare (Contextual Safeguarding) - To inform the DSL when they become aware of any private fostering arrangements - To be open, accepting and ready to listen to a pupil and to follow the procedures outlined in this policy in the event of a disclosure. - To set a good example by conducting themselves appropriately and maintaining suitable standards of conversation and interaction with and between pupils - To be aware of the implications on safeguarding of any 'relationships and associations' that staff have in school and outside (including online) and to speak to the DSL if they have any concerns - Members of staff are required to 'self-declare' if there are any changes to their own criminal record or if there is a change in their personal circumstances which may affect the 'disqualification' criteria as listed in the DfE Disqualification under the Childcare Act 2006 statutory guidance of February 2015.
 They are also encouraged to sign up for the DBS update service to enable future status checks to be made.